F4IET/F4IET/README.md

 ## F4IET Github

-### Hello all, My id is F4IET but my firts Name is Alain.
+### Hello all, My id is F4IET but my first Name is Alain.

 * I am a Radio Amateur (ham radio), and RF is my main interest here.